boyko11/web-dev-in-a-hour/README.md

           }
           ```
           * Let's make sure we don't get an error this time - F5 and select a radio again
-          * Now, let's do something with successfully returned saved preference
+          * Now, let's do something with the successfully returned saved preference
           * We will just display a successful message with the data returned from the server
           * Let's create a template and place right after(or right before) the existing template
           ```html